Written by: Max Vishnev, founder of CityRover Walks NY

 Midtown Manhattan is the commercial and tourism heart of New York City.
 Millions of office workers emerge from subways, commuter trains, express buses, and ferries and hurry their way through the throng of other commuters to get to their desk on time.

-Skyscrapers, theaters, a constant flow of yellow cabs, fast walkers (locals), slow walkers (tourists), ticket sellers, bums, Elmos, Mickeys.
+Skyscrapers, theaters, a constant flow of yellow cabs, pedicabs, fast walkers (locals), slow walkers (tourists), ticket sellers, bums, Elmos, Mickeys.
 People walking on a busy sidewalk while staring down at their phones.
+Tourists stopping on the same busy sidewalk to take a photo.
 No wonder some of us New Yorkers are often grouchy.
 You would be too if you had to commute to Midtown for work Monday through Friday.

 The good news is, if you’re just visiting and not commuting every day, this square mile is packed with famous NY sights, buildings, landmarks, things to do, and places to visit.
 And while Starbucks is still on almost every other corner, great espresso bars have popped up in recent years, offering a nice alternative in Midtown for discerning coffee drinkers.